Trinidad Pardo de Tavera: Personal life and beliefs

 Trinidad Pardo de Tavera, during his stay at Paris, was immersed through a plethora of works, since he could understand different languages such as Spanish, French, German, Italian, English and apparently, Russian.
 He read works by prominent figures such as Wilhelm von Humboldt, Abel de Remusat, Eugene Burnouf, Rudolf Virchow and Fedor Jagor.
 He was also an avid follower of the German philosopher Immanuel Kant.
 He was inspired by Kant's idea that reason is the source of morality, morality is the work of freedom and individual self-mastery is the very essence of a human being.
 His hatred of exclusiveness and privilege were credited as an Kantian influence.
 He also patterned Auguste Comte's societal evolution to that of the Philippines, from a "theological-military" stage towards a "positivistic-industrial" stage.

 Death

-On March 26, 1925, Trinidad passed away in his bedroom in Manila, going unnoticed since his sons thought he was taking an afternoon nap.
+On March 26, 1925, Trinidad died in his sleep in Manila.
 He was cremated and his ashes interred beside his mother's grave in Paris.